 Congratulations!
 You have just created your first reftest!

 grep reduce the amount of excess output from the browser.
 If you built a debug version of the browser, there can be a lot of extra console output.
 The

 reftest.list file can be named whatever you want, not necessarily

-reftest.list (but it have to end with
+reftest.list (but it has to end with

 More to do